FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 ##Directory Block
 Factom is constructed of a hierarchical set of blocks, with the highest being Directory Blocks, which consist of a header and a body.
 Each Directory Block has a header for unique identification and contains hashes of the Entry Blocks and their respective ChainIDs for entries made during the time period.
 To link this data together, each Directory Block contains the serial hash of the previous Directory Block.
 The body of the Directory Block is a series of pairs of ChainIDs and Entry Block Merkle Roots.

-The example below displays Directory Block ID 75416.
-Note that this block has not yet been anchored on the Bitcoin blockchain.
+The example below displays [Directory Block ID 75416](http://explorer.factom.org/dblock/49336542108f65f24bd4d4044b7558181d439ed9505ad61eff653c586eeb3cda).
+Note that this block was not yet anchored on the Bitcoin blockchain, at the time of writing.

 ![Explorer 3](/images/wallet_097.png)